team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 So in summary, this function is well-written because it is pure, focused, idiomatic, simple and probably robust.
 No obvious improvements come to mind from what is shown.

 ---
 # getUniqueColors index.js
 ## Imported Code Object

 The getUniqueColors function takes in an image path and options object as parameters.
 It uses the Jimp library to read the image from the provided path.
 It then initializes a JavaScript Set to track unique colors.

-The function scans through every pixel in the image, gets the red, green, blue and alpha values of each one, and converts it to a numeric color integer value with Jimp.rgbaToInt().
+The function scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and converts it to a numeric color integer value with Jimp.rgbaToInt().

-For any pixel that is not fully transparent (alpha !== 0), it adds the computed color integer to the Set.
-This allows it to collect all the unique colors in the image.
+For any pixel that is not fully transparent (alpha not equal to 0), it adds the computed color integer to the Set.
+This allows it to aggregate all the unique colors in the image.

-Finally, it converts the Set to an Array and returns it, containing the list of unique color integer values found in the image.
+Finally, it converts the Set into an Array and returns it, giving back an array of the unique integer color values found in the image.

 ### Code Type